victorcabeceira/react-swapi/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-To run the project locally, first install the dependencies and then run.
+To run the project locally, first install the dependencies and then run the project.

-Install dependencies:
+To install the dependencies, run the following command on your terminal:
 ### `yarn install`

-Run the project:
+To execute the project, run the following command on your terminal:
 ### `yarn start`

+You will be redirected to the browse page.
+Have fun!

-Or, get in touch with me at victorfgcabeceira@gmail.com in case you face any problems
+Or, get in touch with me at victorfgcabeceira@gmail.com in case you face any problems.